BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Description **

-fillInput is a asynchonus function, where you can be able of put data in some input, this is only to write the data, it does not search anything, to do it you should use other function.
+fillInput is a asynchronous function, where you can be able of put data in some input, this is only to write the data, it does not search anything, to do it you should use other function.

 ** Parameters **